sylviemarie/Stalk-Eyed-Fly-Genomics/README.md

 # Stalk-eyed fly mitochondrial genome assembly and analysis
 The mitochondrial genome will be assembled and annotated for _Teleopsis dalmanni_ to aid in a larger project using single-cell RNA sequencing on male gonad samples to investigate the genomic basis of meiotic drive.

+This repository will contain:
+- Notes and scripts for running MitoHiFi
+- Mitochondrial genome analysis pipeline
+- Python script for mitogenome analysis
+- Reference genome fasta and genbank files
+- Results from mitogenome analysis